neuromorph/better-osd/README.md

 - `alt+f2` then type `r` and `enter`

 ## Settings:
-Use the settings panel of the extension for Position, Size, Delay-time, Color and Transparency.
+Use the settings panel of the extension for most common customizations:
+* Position on Screen
+* Vertical/Horizontal Orientation
+* Size
+* Hide-Delay time
+* Color and Background
+* Shadow On-Off
+* Transparency

 ## Optional Styling: Shadow, Padding etc.
-For optional styling of Shadow, Padding etc. you will need to edit "spreadsheet.css" file at -
+For optional styling of Custom-Shadow, Padding etc. you will need to edit "spreadsheet.css" file at -
 ~/.local/share/gnome-shell/extensions/custom-osd@neuromorph/